 For those seeking a divorce, splitting up marital assets is a priority, but too many overlook debt.
 In America, The most amicable couples can quickly run into conflict when issues around money come up.

-Below, our divorce attorneys at Orshan, Spann & Fernandez-Mesa explain how Florida courts decide on what happens to debt in a divorce.
+Below, our attorneys at Orshan, Spann & Fernandez-Mesa explain how Florida courts decide on what happens to debt in a divorce.

 Florida requires the division of marital property to be fair under equitable distribution laws.
 Don’t be mistaken; this does not mean all assets are split 50/50.
 It is important to know that debt accumulated during a marriage is considered a shared responsibility, meaning they must be divided fairly too.